This office building has served as the business headquarters of many prominent organizations and individuals since 1901.

-The seven story Beaux-Arts office building, designed by architect George S. Cooper, stands as a landmark to the prosperity and expansion of turn-of-the century Washington.
-Over the years it has provided office space for former Senators, Congressmen, prominent attorneys and other professionals, and trade associations which have figured in the business life of the Capital city and the nation.
-The facade was incorporated into a new building 1985-1986.
+The Bond Building has been a pivotal structure in downtown DC’'s business and financial district since it was constructed in 1901.
+The seven-story Beaux Arts office building, designed by architect George S. Cooper (1864-1929), stands as a landmark to the prosperity and expansion of turn-of-the century Washington.
+Over the years, the building served as an office space for Senators, Congressmen, prominent attorneys and other professionals, as well as trade associations that have figured prominently in business life in DC and beyond.

 National Register: September 15, 1983